 Hood had grand dreams of defeating Thomas and Schofield before they could unite their forces, invading Kentucky, and possibly threatening Ohio.
 Hood’s scheme disintegrated when Schofield slipped his army past the Army of Tennessee at Spring Hill, Tennessee during the night of November 29, 1864.
 On the following day, determined to crush Schofield’s force before it could be united with Thomas at Nashville, Hood ordered an all-out assault against Schofield outside of Franklin, Tennessee.

 Temporary Corps Commander

-During the Battle of Franklin (November 30, 1864) Confederates shot corps commander David S. Stanley through the neck, and Wood assumed command of the 4th Corps.
+During the Battle of Franklin (November 30, 1864) Confederates shot 4th Corps’ commander David S. Stanley through the neck, and Wood assumed command.
 As corps commander, Wood contributed to the Union victory at the Battle of Nashville (December 15-16, 1864), and he pursued Hood’s army as it retreated to Mississippi.

 Service in the West

 When General Stanley returned from his convalescence on January 31, 1865, Wood resumed command of his division with the 4th Corps.
 As the war wound down, the army stationed the 4th Corps in East Tennessee to prevent Confederate General Robert E. Lee‘s Army of Northern Virginia, which was under assault by the Army of the Potomac at Petersburg, Virginia, from escaping to the west.
 In June 1865, officials sent Wood and his division to New Orleans, Louisiana en route to Texas, where they spent the rest of the year.